sanic-org/sanic-ext/CONTRIBUTING.md

 And you can open `docs/_build/html/index.html` to preview your works.

-> **Note:** Make sure you have install related modules.
-If you don't, you can run `pip install -e .['doc']` to install all depedencies to build the documents.
+> **Note:** Make sure you have installed the related modules.
+If you haven't, you can run `pip install -e .['doc']` to install all depedencies to build the documents.

 ## Make a Pull Request